Table of Contents

 Short-term Business Loans

-Business line of credit
+Business Line of Credit

 If you’re interested in several expansion projects that will start at different points in time, a business line of credit might be a good fit.
 A business line of credit gives you a credit limit, or a maximum amount of capital you are able to draw on at any given time.
-You only pay interest on the amount of your credit line you’re using, unlike an expansion loan, which requires you to pay interest on the full amount you borrow.
+You only pay interest on the amount of the credit line that you’re using, unlike an expansion loan, which requires you to pay interest on the full amount you borrow.

 Invoice Factoring